realexcel2021/cloud-resume-api-challenge/readme.md

 # Accessing the API

-Ensure you access the api on the invoke url route /resume-data
+Ensure you access the api on the invoke url route /resume-data for example: https://vkmm0lx8g3.execute-api.us-east-1.amazonaws.com/dev/resume-data